What is a Short Term Loan?

 1. Shorter time for incurring interest

 As short term loans need to be paid off within about a year, there are lower total interest payments.
-Compared to long term loans that take many years to mature, interest paid on short term loans is significantly less.
+Compared to long term loans, the amount of interest paid is significantly less.

 2. Quick funding time

-Short term loans are less risky compared to long term loans because of a shorter maturity date.
-As such, the time it takes for a lender underwriting to process the loan is shorter.
+These loans are considered less risky compared to long term loans because of a shorter maturity date.
+The borrower’s ability to repay a loan is less likely to change significantly over a short frame of time.
+Thus, the time it takes for a lender underwriting to process the loan is shorter.
 Thus, the borrower can obtain the needed funds more quickly.

 3. Easier to acquire

 Short term loans are the lifesavers of smaller businesses or individuals who suffer from less than stellar credit scores.
-The requirements for such loans are generally easier to meet.
+The requirements for such loans are generally easier to meet, in part because such loans are usually for relatively small amounts, as compared to the amount of money usually borrowed on a long term basis.

 Short term loans are very useful for both businesses and individuals.
 For businesses, they may offer a good way to resolve sudden cash flow issues.
 For individuals, such loans are an effective source of emergency funds.